Ladbroke Grove

-It is also a name given to the immediate surrounding areas of Notting Hill, Latimer Road, Kensal Green and Westbourne Park straddling the W10 and W11 postal districts although parts of the wider area cover parts of NW10.
-Ladbroke Grove tube station is located on the road, at the point where it is crossed by the Westway.
+It is also the name of the surrounding area including parts of Kensal Town, Latimer Road, Kensal Green and Westbourne Park, straddling the W10 and W11 postal districts.
+Ladbroke Grove tube station is on the road, at the point where it is crossed by the Westway.

 Ladbroke Grove is the nearest tube station to Portobello Road Market.
 The adjacent bridge and nearby section of the Westway were regenerated in 2007 in a partnership including Urban Eye, Transport for London and London Underground.
 It is the main road on the route of the annual Notting Hill Carnival.
-The northern end between the Harrow Road and Kensal House is located in Kensal Green, the middle section between Barlby Road and the A40 flyover is in North Kensington with the southern end between Lancaster road and Holland Park Avenue situated in Notting Hill.
+The northern end between the Harrow Road and Kensal House is in Kensal Green, the middle section between Barlby Road and the A40 flyover in North Kensington, and the southern end between Lancaster Road and Holland Park Avenue in Notting Hill.

 History

 The area and the street are named after James Weller Ladbroke, who developed the Ladbroke Estate in the 1840s.
 It was originally a predominantly rural area on the western edges of London.
 Construction at the southern end by Holland Park Avenue began in the 1830s, but the road was not fully developed to Harrow Road until the 1870s.

 Hablot Knight Browne, the cartoonist who illustrated Charles Dickens' novels as "Phiz", lived at No. 99 in 1872–80.